SAFETY IN THE MOUNTAINS

 - Owls Head (Keene); Access is restricted to week days only.
 The majority of this trail is on private property.
 Please respect the property owners and don’t wander off the trail or park blocking their driveways.

 - Cascade Mountain; the parking is in North Elba, but the mountain is in Keene.
 Currently, roadside parking is allowed, but this is subject to change.
 Click for current conditions: https://www.dec.ny.gov/outdoor/9198.html

-If you are climbing the 46ers, try to plan your ascent of the most popular peaks for weekdays and shoulder seasons.
+If you are climbing the High Peaks, consider hiking popular peaks on weekdays and shoulder seasons.
 Otherwise, get there early.
 Click for current conditions: https://www.dec.ny.gov/outdoor/9198.html

-Some mountains have many routes to the top.
+Some mountains have two or more routes to the top.
 Giant can be reached from a number of different trailheads.
 The Wolf Jaws, Gothics, and the rest of the Great Range can be reached via the Au Sable Club, Rooster Comb, and Garden parking lots.
-That gives you lots of options and the shuttle from Marcy Field: https://www.townofkeeneny.com/2019-garden-hiker-shuttle-information

 Blueberry Mountain: A rugged ascent to a great view.
 You can continue on to Porter & Cascade.
 You will see very few people on this hike.
 Trail leaves from rear of Marcy Field parking lot.

 Mt.
-Van Hovenberg Trail: The new trail is well designed and parking is easy.
+Van Hovenberg: The new trail is well designed and parking is easy.
 Park at the bobsled run and follow the signs.
 Great views!